 |District of Columbia||$72,190|

-What Tools & Technology do Private Detectives and Investigators Use?
+Tools & Technologies Used by Private Detectives and Investigators

 - Microsoft Excel

 - Microsoft Office

 - Computer imaging software